iseqqavoq/APSIS-Pro-for-WP/readme.txt

 5. Click Save API Settings.

 6. To add the subscription form to your site, either use the Shortcode Generator on the settings page to generate a shortcode or go to Widgets and add APSIS Pro Widget.
+Check off one or more mailing lists that you want to the form to use.

 == Frequently Asked Questions ==
 If you have any general questions regarding this plugin, please visit WordPress forums.